-The Senior Notes will initially be issued in an aggregate principal amount of \$75,000,000.
-We may, without consent of the holders of the Senior Notes, issue additional notes having the same ranking, interest rate, maturity and other terms as the Senior Notes.
-These notes, together with the Senior Notes, will be a single series of notes under the Indenture.
+The Series G Notes and Series H Notes will initially be issued in an aggregate principal amount of \$200,000,000 and \$200,000,000, respectively.
+We may, without consent of the holders of either series of the Senior Notes, issue additional notes having the same ranking, interest rate, maturity and other terms as the applicable Senior Notes.
+These notes, together with the applicable Senior Notes, will be a single series of notes under the Indenture.